 Displaying Line and Distance

-Now, on the first click a circle will be drawn to the first point, and on second click another circle will be drawn with a line spanning the distance.
+Now, on the first click, a circle will be drawn to the first point.
+On the second click, another circle will be drawn with a line spanning the distance.
 Text markup will should appear at the calculated midpoint of the line to show the distance.

 Drawing the Markup on Mouse Move

 To make the operator more interactive, it would be nice if the markup would be drawn while the user moves the mouse and not only after the second click.
 For that, we need to also handle the mouse move events in the operator: